 Standard gamma curves are based on a set of simple assumptions intended to describe how options dealers are positioned in the market.
 The size of these positions have been statistically linked to future or forward volatility.

-These curves are a small fraction of what SpotGamma monitors to gain an understanding of options impact stocks.
+These curves are a small fraction of what SpotGamma monitors to gain an understanding of the options impact on stocks.

 While this curve uses simplified positioning assumptions, it can offer some limited, but key insights.
 Monitoring the daily changes to this curve can offer insights into how traders are adjusting their options positions.